-“We survived that didn’t we, brother?” asked Gamail, a smile in his voice carried through the vox-link at the memory of the “incident”.
+“We survived that didn’t we, brother?” asked Gamail, the smile in his voice carried through the vox-link at the memory of the “incident”.

-“Only by the grace of His divine light Gamail…, and of brother Zamael’s plasmagun carrying squad entering the same building that we happened to be in when the Ultramarine’s Terminators mistakenly teleported to us instead of our own brother terminators.”
+“Only by the grace of His divine light Gamail…, and of brother Zamael’s Havocs entering the same building that we happened to be in when the Ultramarine’s Terminators mistakenly teleported to us instead of our own brother terminators.”

 A light tap on the helmet of each brother in the squad the only outward indication of a hearty round of laughter at that shared memory.

 “Well, it was fortuna… hold!
 Receiving multiple return signals on the auspex.
-Multiple incomings, most probably hostile, they are on a converging course.”
+Multiple incomings, hostile!
+They are on a converging course.”